-My research is in three areas.
-These include the philosophy of literature (with an emphasis on early modern English literature), the philosophy of theater, and animal-ethics.
+My research is in three areas: the philosophy of literature (with an emphasis on early modern English literature), the philosophy of theater, and animal-ethics.
 I try to turn both my teaching and research into forms of border-crossings, in which sensitivities and motivations of more than one academic discipline interlace.

-My most recent book Acts: Theater, Philosophy and the Performing Self (The University of Michigan Press) explored philosophical dimensions of dramatic acting.
+My Acts: Theater, Philosophy and the Performing Self (University of Michigan Press, 2014) explored philosophical dimensions of dramatic acting.
 The book addressed self-dramatization, on the stage (or off it).
-The project included work on theatrical role-playing, discussing topics such as (click the link for an abstract/essay) repetition, drama, acting, puppetry, masochism, voice, anorexia, pornography and the relationship between acting and ethics (the last essay has received an award from The Philosophical Quarterly).
-New work of mine in this domain includes an essay on giving focus in acting (under review), as well as a talk on actors and lawyers, delivered in a recent conference.
+The project included work on theatrical role-playing, discussing topics such as repetition, drama, acting, puppetry, masochism, voice, anorexia, pornography and the relationship between acting and ethics (the last essay has received an award from The Philosophical Quarterly).
+New work of mine in this domain includes an essay on giving focus in acting (The Philosophy of Theatre, edited by Tom Stern, for Rowman & Littlefield, 2017), and on roleplaying in Shakespeare.

 I am also interested in moral aspects of human-animal relations.
 My book Ethics and the Beast (Princeton, 2007) probed only ethical dimensions of this issue.
 I have since become interested by literary representation of animals.
 I regularly teach a seminar on this latter topic, and have contributed a chapter on the depiction of animals in literary works to the Oxford Handbook of Ethics and Animals.